CissyZR/FGMI-Tool/README.md

 You can open App_v1.mlapp directly in MATLAB App Designer for further development, parameter tuning, or function extension.

-+ **For detailed information about the interface, please refer to the paper “Fine-Grained Motor Imagery EEG Tool.”**
++ **For detailed information about the interface, please refer to the paper “SFTEEG-Tool: A Spatial-Frequency-Temporal EEG Analysis Tool for Motor Imagery Brain-Computer Interfaces.”**

 + **For detailed information about the decoding algorithms, please refer to the paper “Fine-Grained Spatial–Frequency–Time Framework for Motor Imagery Brain–Computer Interface.”**